 Even if you are caught using a small amount you will very likely be arrested, fined and deported.
-All of which adds up to a very expensive experience.
+All of which adds up to a costly experience.
 Penalties for growing or dealing are significant and will attract jail terms.
-Try to smuggle drugs into the city and you can expect to spend many years in prison.
+Try to smuggle drugs into the city, and you can expect to spend many years in prison.

 Is Cannabis or Marijuana Legal in Hong Kong?

 Buying/selling and smoking weed carry a maximum sentence of seven years in jail and a fine of HK$1,000,000.
-In reality, prison sentences for smoking are rare but substantial fines in the tens of thousands are not unheard of.
-Those growing cannabis face larger fines and usually a jail sentence.
+In reality, prison sentences for smoking are rare, but substantial fines in the tens of thousands are not unheard of.
+Those growing cannabis face more significant fines and usually a jail sentence.